PredixDev/uaa-scripts/mgmt/README.md

 ```
 your-idp-name is a user friendly name for your identity provider.
 It could be any arbitrary string without special characters

-`a` option makes sure that shadow accounts created authomatically after successful login
+`a` option specifies that a shadow user should be created in UAA.
+By default, a shadow user is not created.

-`c` is optional parameter if any attribute mapping is requred to convert SAML assertion attributes to JWT token.
+`c` is an optional parameter that specifies configuration mapping file.
+A configuration mapping file contains attribute mappings required to convert SAML assertion attributes to JWT token.

-Example of attribute mapping configuration file would be following:
+Example of an attribute mapping configuration file is as follows:
 ```code
 {
  "email":"mail",